squid1127/md-server/README.md

 A tiny markdown preview server for your services.

+## Branch: rev1

+This branch represents the original version of the project - a templated FastAPI app with basic markdown rendering that has gotten really messy, and is no longer maintained.
+It is kept here for reference only.

 ## Maintenance

 This project is currently maintained by [squid1127](https://github.com/squid1127), although not very well (I suck at frontend lol ~ squid).
 Feel free to open issues or PRs.